juampi-dev/juampi-dev/README.md

 Hello everybody!
 I'm **Juan Pablo**, but you can call me **Juan** or **Juampi**.
 I'm a passionate **programmer** with a deep love for computers, programming, video games, music, traveling, astronomy, and soccer.
 I also like spending quality time with my loved ones.

-- 🔭 I'm currently engaged in two exciting projects: developing **my web portfolio** and working on an application named "Betelgeuse Status."
-This application provides updated data about the fascinating star Betelgeuse.
+- 🔭 As a developer I'm currently engaged in two exciting projects: **my web portfolio** and working on a tool that unifies the diagnostics and maintenance of my workplace's Windows systems.
-- 🤔 I'm seeking assistance with the backend development of "Betelgeuse Status".
-So I'd greatly appreciate any help you can provide me!
-- 🌱 I'm focused on expanding my knowledge of Java by studying and building projects.
+- 🌱 I'm focused on expanding my knowledge of Java and Python by studying and building projects.

 ## Education

 - I'm nowadays following a degree in **QA + Automation** at **Globant University / EGG Cooperation**.
-- My educational journey has trained me with valuable skills in **Web Development** (particularly Frontend), **Cloud Computing**, and **Software Development & Testing**.
+- My educational journey has trained me with valuable skills in **Web Development** (particularly Frontend), **Cloud Computing**, and **Software Development and Testing**.
 - I am deeply committed to continuous learning and to enhancing my technical skills.

 ## Featured Projects